aidos-lab/pytorch-topological/README.md

 # Usage

 `torch_topological` is still a work in progress.
-Check out [some example code](./torch_topological/examples) and stay tuned for more information.
+You can [browse the documentation](https://pytorch-topological.readthedocs.io) or, if code reading is more your thing, dive directly into [some example code](./torch_topological/examples).

 # Contributing